Roll Tide! No. 1 Alabama beats Notre Dame 31-14 in Rose Bowl - WHIZ News

-DeVonta Smith caught three of fellow Heisman Trophy finalist Mac Jones’ four touchdown passes, Najee Harris ran for 125 yards with a high-hurdling highlight and top-ranked Alabama beat No. 4 Notre Dame 31-14 in the relocated Rose Bowl on Friday to reach its fifth CFP title game.

-While the location for this Rose Bowl was truly untraditional, the Crimson Tide (12-0, No. 1 CFP) playing for the national title is a common occurrence in seven seasons of the CFP.

 “I don’t think there’s anything quite like the Rose Bowl, the tradition, the setting, the mountains.
-It’s just a phenomenal experience … wish our players had gotten that opportunity,” coach Nick Saban said.
+It’s just a phenomenal experience,” coach Nick Saban said.
+“Wish our players had gotten that opportunity.”

-But Saban and the Tide will take yet another win in the home of the NFL’s Dallas Cowboys, which the coach called one of college football’s finest venues, and moving on in the playoff.
+The Tide earned a spot in the Jan.
+11 championship game in suburban Miami, against No. 3 Ohio State, which beat Clemson 49-28 in the other CFP semifinal at the Sugar Bowl on Friday night.

+Alabama missed the CFP last year for the only time since the four-time playoff debuted at the end of the 2014 season.
+The Buckeyes were the initial CFP champions, after beating the top-seeded Tide 42-35 in a semifinal that year.

 Notre Dame (10-2, No. 4 CFP), in football’s final four for only the second time, has lost seven consecutive New Year’s Six games since 2000.